/user/index/surname("Johnson",<userID:int>)

 value.
 Variables act as placeholders for any of the supported data elements.

-FQL queries may also perform range reads and filtering by including on or more variables in the key.
-The query below will return all key-values which conform to the schema defined by the query.
+FQL queries may also perform range reads and filtering by including one or more variables in the key.
+The query below will return all key-values which conform to the schema it defines.

 /my/directory(<>,"tuple")=nil